Fact: Runner’s love strength training.

 Sets | 2-4 |

-Reps | 6-12 |
+Reps | 4-12 |

-How does strength and conditioning improve running economy?
+How does resistance training improve running economy?

 This is a complex question which we will go into detail about another time.
 To put it simply, strength and power training increase your muscles ability to produce an amount of force per second.
 This can reduce the contact time your foot has with the ground.
 The less time your foot touches the ground means the more time you are moving forward and the more efficient you are at doing so.